ccnmtl/pypanopto/CONTRIBUTING.md

 * We follow the conventions contained in:
      * Python's [PEP8 Style Guide](https://www.python.org/dev/peps/pep-0008/) (enforced by [flake8](https://pypi.python.org/pypi/flake8))
      * Javscript's [ESLint](http://eslint.org/) errors and warnings.
-* The master branch is continuously integrated by [Travis-CI](https://travis-ci.org/), and all tests must pass before merging.
+* The main branch is continuously integrated by [Travis-CI](https://travis-ci.org/), and all tests must pass before merging.

 ## <a name="changes"></a>Making Changes

 * Create a topic branch from where you want to base your work.
-  * This is usually the master branch.
+  * This is usually the main branch.
   * Only target release branches if you are certain your fix must be on that branch.
-  * To quickly create a topic branch based on master; `git checkout -b fix/master/my_contribution master`.
-Please avoid working directly on the `master` branch.
+  * To quickly create a topic branch based on main; `git checkout -b fix/main/my_contribution main`.
+Please avoid working directly on the `main` branch.
 * Create your patch, **including appropriate test cases**.
 * Make commits of logical units.
 * Run `make` to make sure the code passes all tests.